USAFA-ECE/ece382/docs/Assignments/homework3.md

 ```

 ## 🚚 Deliverables
-Step through `HW03_Memory.asm` to answer the questions in Gradescope.
+Step through `HW03_Memory.asm` to answer the questions on Gradescope.